JoshMTM/Service-App/readMe.md

 #### Add a new service:

-A logged in will be able to see a form to fill with all the necessary information such as name of the service, a description, price/hour,
+A logged in will be able to see a form to fill with all the necessary information such as name of the service, a description, price/hour and a descriptive photo.